atri-biostats/ADNIMERGE2/tools/README.md

 # Building ADNIMERGE2 from csv files <a href="https://adni.loni.usc.edu/"><img src="../man/figures/logo.png" align="right" height="138" /></a>

-The document describes the procedure to build a package from source `.csv` files with similar workflow.
+The document describes the procedure to build an R data package from source `.csv` files with similar workflow.
 Assumed the following pre-conditions are existed/completed in the beginning.

  a.
 Local R package working directory: If not existed, it can be created using [usethis::create_package](https://usethis.r-lib.org/reference/create_package.html) function.